mmazzarolo/breathly-app/README.md

 I also created a [simple landing page](https://breathly.app).
 You can find the landing page source code [here](https://github.com/mmazzarolo/breathly-website).

 The Breathly text font on iOS is San Francisco, while the text font on Android is Roboto.
-I prefer the San Francisco one but it cannot be used on app distributed on the Play Store.
+I prefer the San Francisco one but it cannot be used on apps distributed on the Play Store.

 To accomodate the release on the stores Breathly is license under the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/).